LaunchCoderGirlSTL/edu-java-jsp/README.md

 and classes you want within `src/main/java/` and they will be included in the web app.

 You may also want to write unit tests; those go in `test/main/java/` instead.
-Anything in `test/` is not available from jetty (except Start.java that runs jetty itself).
+Anything in `test/` is not available from tomcat.
 The test folder is meant for unit tests that are only needed by the developer, not in a running web app.